Log4j2 SDK v2

 Note

-Check potential problems and the solutions in relation to log4j2 SDK v2.
+Check potential problems and solutions related to Log4j2 SDK v2.

 When logs are transferred to the Effective Log Search & Analytics 2.0 server but you cannot view them from the web

-When you view the transferred logs from the web, please take the following measures:
+When you cannot view the transferred logs from the web, take the following measures:

 1. Check if the projectName is correct when there is no error in the result message after transferring the logs to Effective Log Search & Analytics 2.0's collecting server.